Browser does not support script.

 Ollie

 Hi guys!
 I am Ollie.
 You have already met me via the video we sent, accepting you onto 24 Hours at York St John.
 But as a quick reminder I am one of the project leads for the residential and work for the University as part of the Student Recruitment team.
-That means that my job is to promote York St John to young people like yourselves and hopefully make you realise what a special institution York St John is.
-If you have any queries or worries about your visit to us here at York St John then please just get in touch: o.johnson@yorksj.ac.uk.
+That means that my job is to promote York St John to young people like yourselves and hopefully show you what a special institution York St John is.
+If you have any queries or worries about your visit to us here at York St John then please just get in touch at o.johnson@yorksj.ac.uk.